+2022 2021

-2021 HK\$'000 2020 HK\$'000
+HK\$'000 HK\$'000

+Investment properties

+Industrial and commercial

-Investment properties - Industrial - Outside Hong Kong:
+- Outside Hong Kong:

-At 1 January Additions 14,616
+At 1 January 14,616

+Additions - 14,616

+Transfer 47,795

+Exchange adjustment (1,482)

+Fair value adjustment (2,325)

-At 31 December 14,616
+At 31 December 58,604 14,616

+At 31 December 58,004 14,010

+During the year ended 31 December 2022, there was a change in use of property from being used by the Group to earning rental from external third parties.
+In accordance with HKAS 16 Property, plant and equipment and HKAS 40 Investment Property, the property was transferred from land and buildings held for own use to investment property at fair value on the date of transfer.
+The deficit on revaluation of land and building held for own use upon change of use to investment properties of HK\$1,816,000 is recognised in profit and loss for the year.
 During the year ended 31 December 2021, there was a change in use of property from being used by the Group to earning rental from external third parties.
-In accordance with HKAS 16 Property, plant and equipment and HKAS 40 Investment Property, the property was transferred from land and buildings held for own use to investment property at fair value on the date of transfer.
 The surplus on revaluation of land and buildings held for own use upon change of use to investment properties of HK\$19,388,000 is recognised in land and buildings revaluation reserve.

-Fair value adjustment of investment properties is recognised in the line item "surplus/ (deficit) on revaluation of investment properties" in the consolidated statement of profit or loss.
+Fair value adjustment of investment properties is recognised in the line item "(deficit)/ surplus on revaluation of investment properties" in the consolidated statement of profit or loss.

-All the gains/(losses) recognised in profit and loss for the year arose from the properties held at the end of the reporting period.
+All the (losses)/gains recognised in profit and loss for the year arose from the properties held at the end of the reporting period.